letsignit/exchange-script/readme.md

 ### Configuration File

 You can customize your script using a configuration file.
 The file is in JSON.
 You have to save the file in the same place that you save the script.

+You can download a template of configuration file [here](https://github.com/letsignit/exchange-script/releases/latest/download/config.json)

 #### appId & appSecret
 For Authentication with Letsignit API we are using an appId and an appSecret.